CharlesBlais/nats-connector-activemq/README.md

 java -jar target/nats-connector-activemq-1.0-SNAPSHOT-jar-with-dependencies.jar -config application.properties
 ```

 where -config is an optional properties file as described below.
+The "-config" is the same configuration file defined in the jnats NATSConnector so it must not change.

 Important note, the testing requires a local NATS and ActiveMQ server for testing.
 With docker, this can be easily achieved by running the following two containers: